zalky/build-clj/README.md

 ## Task Options

-All tasks have two required options:
+All tasks have two required parameters:

 1. **`:lib`**: Release group id and artifact id, ex:
 `io.zalky/build-clj`

 2. **`:version`**: Release version, ex: `0.1.1`, `1.0.2-SNAPSHOT`

-The `jar` and `uber` task have the following additional options:
+The `jar` and `uber` task have the following additional parameters:

 1. **`:jar-dir`**: Directory of output jar, default is `target`.

-2. **`:basis`**: Options for clojure.tools.build/create-basis
+2. **`:basis`**: Options passed to `clojure.tools.build/create-basis`
-   subtasks, default basis created if not provided.
+   subtasks.
+Default basis created if not provided.

-3. **`:class-dir`**: Intermediary directory where contents of the jar are collected before loading.
+3. **`:class-dir`**: Intermediary directory where contents of the jar are collected before archiving.
 This gives you the opportunity to add additional things if you are using non-Clojure build frameworks, like `make`.
 Default is `<:jar-dir>/classes/`

 4. **`:src-dirs`**: An explicit list of source directories to include in the jar.
 If not specified, everything on the classpath will be